Editor’s Comments:

 The Hoddle Street shooting spree in Melbourne’s inner northern suburb of Clifton Hill took place on the night of Sunday, 9 August 1987.

-Julian Knight was chased down and cornered in an historical blue stone septic night-cart lane way in adjacent Fitzroy North at around 2230 hrs that night; he having no rounds left in his M14 automatic assault rifle.
-He also had misplaced his preparatory “suicide round” upon such development – pending capture, such was his state of mind at the time.
+Julian Knight was quickly chased down by police and cornered in an historical blue stone septic night-cart lane way in adjacent Fitzroy North at around 2230 hrs that night; he having no rounds left in his M14 automatic assault rifle, immediately surrendered to police (wisely).

-He was arrested for the shootings by two police constables of Victoria Police.
+He was immediately arrested for the shootings by two police constables of Victoria Police.
 Knight was then driven in an unmarked police car to Victoria Police’s St Kilda Road Police Complex by two detective senior constables, where he was interrogated extensively by the detectives and then by the Homicide Squad.
 At the time, Knight confessed to police to committing the shooting spree solo – that is, that no-one else was involved.

 This interrogation was followed by Knight fully co-operating and volunteering to police a night-time crime re-enactment and a daytime crime re-enactment of the shooting spree, both being videoed by police.
 Victoria Police subsequently charged Knight with the murder of one of the confirmed and identified victims, John Muscat, at 12.20 pm on Monday 10 August 1987.